Cost to Repair a Pool

 pool technician fixing a pool pump

-Pool repairs usually cost between $239 and $1,124, but most people pay around $675.
+Most pool repairs cost an average of $250 to $1,200, but most people pay around $750.
 Certain types of damage can make your pool repair bill vary wildly, though.
+It could cost as little as $85 for a pool light or as much as $20,000 for concrete resurfacing.

 "Swimming pool repairs can range from $100 to $20,000, contingent upon factors such as pool size, damage extent, repair type, location, accessibility, pool material, installation quality and season,” said Jimmie Meece, brand president of America's Swimming Pool Company.
 Here’s what you can expect to pay depending on different factors.